-In response to the Russian invasion of Ukraine, new sanctions have been imposed by the U.S., Canada, the United Kingdom, the European Union, and other countries and companies and organizations against officials, individuals, regions, and industries in Russia and Ukraine.
-Although we have policies and procedures in place designed to ensure compliance with applicable sanctions, our employees, contractors, and agents may take actions in violation of such policies and applicable law and ultimately we could be held responsible.
+In response to the Russian invasion of Ukraine, sanctions have been imposed by the U.S., Canada, the United Kingdom, the European Union, and other countries and companies and organizations against officials, individuals, regions, and industries in Russia and Ukraine.
+Although we have policies and procedures in place that are designed to comply with applicable sanctions, our employees, contractors, and agents may take actions in violation of such policies and applicable law and ultimately we could be held responsible.
 If we are held responsible for a violation of U.S. sanctions laws, we may be subject to various penalties, any of which could have a material adverse effect on our business, financial condition or results of operations.

 Our business practices with respect to the collection, use and management of personal information could give rise to operational interruption, liabilities or reputational harm as a result of governmental regulation, legal requirements or industry standards relating to consumer privacy and data protection.
 As regulatory focus on privacy issues continues to increase and worldwide laws and regulations concerning the handling of personal information expand and become more complex, potential risks related to data collection and use within our business will intensify.
-For example, on July 16, 2020, the Court of Justice of the European Union invalidated the E.U.-U.S. Privacy Shield, a system for complying with EU data protection requirements when transferring personal data from the European Economic Area ("EEA") to the U.S. Other data transfer mechanisms remain intact, although still subject to considerable scrutiny by certain member states and their Data Protection Authorities.
-On October 7, 2022, President Biden signed an executive order implementing the E.U.-U.S. Data Privacy Framework, which is intended to replace the original E.U.-U.S. Privacy Shield, and on December 13, 2022, the European Commission initiated a process to adopt an adequacy decision for this new framework.
-However, European companies will not be able to rely on the framework for sharing data with certified companies in the U.S. unless and until a final decision is published.
-As a result, we may experience reluctance or refusal by current or prospective European customers to use our products, and we may find it necessary or desirable to make further changes to our handling of personal data of EEA residents.
-The regulatory environment applicable to the handling of EEA residents' personal data, which is governed by the General Data Protection Regulation of 2018 ("GDPR"), may cause us to assume additional liabilities or incur additional costs, and could result in our business, operating results and financial condition being harmed.
-Additionally, we and our customers may face a risk of enforcement actions by data protection authorities in the EEA relating to personal data transfers to us and by us from the EEA.
+For example, the regulatory environment applicable to the handling of the European Economic Area ("EEA") residents' personal data, which is governed by the General Data Protection Regulation of 2018 ("GDPR") and/or respectively the national data protection laws of United Kingdom, Switzerland, and other countries we operate, may cause us to assume additional liabilities, obligations or incur additional costs, and could result in our business, operating results and financial condition being harmed.
+Additionally, we and our customers may face a risk of enforcement actions by the competent data protection authorities relating to personal data transfers to us and by us from the EEA and other jurisdictions which have country specific data transfer requirements.
 Any such enforcement actions could result in substantial costs and diversion of resources, distract management and technical personnel and negatively affect our business, operating results and financial condition.

-In addition, governmental entities in the U.S. and other countries have enacted or are considering enacting legislation or regulations, or may in the near future interpret existing legislation or regulations, in a manner that could significantly impact our ability and the ability of our customers and data partners to collect, augment, analyze, use, transfer and share personal and other information that is integral to certain services we provide.
-For example, the California Privacy Rights Act (which amends the California Consumer Privacy Act) took effect on January 1, 2023; Virginia, Colorado, Utah and Connecticut also have privacy laws taking effect in 2023 (and other state legislatures are considering varying privacy laws and regulations); and several privacy bills are under congressional review at the federal level.
+In addition, governmental entities in the U.S. and other countries have enacted or are considering enacting legislation or regulations or may in the near future interpret existing legislation or regulations, in a manner that could significantly impact our ability and the ability of our customers and data partners to collect, augment, analyze, use, transfer and share personal and other information that is integral to certain business functions.
+For example, the California Consumer Privacy Act (as amended by the California Privacy Rights Act) took effect on January 1, 2023 and expanded the consumer's privacy rights and the obligations to the organizations doing business in California.
+Other U.S. state legislatures have also implemented varying privacy laws and regulations, or are considering implementing legislation that we expect to become effective in the near term.
+Moreover, several privacy bills are under congressional review at the U.S. federal level.